H-code-423/Website_Pup/README.md

-# Website_Kai
+# website_Kai
-Working on a website for my dog named Kai
+Working on a website for my dog named Kai using html